alexpovel/srgn/README.md

 [^1]: Currently, reversibility is not possible for any other action.
 For example,
     lowercasing is not the inverse of uppercasing.
 Information is lost, so it cannot be undone.
 Structure (imagine mixed case) was lost.
 Something something entropy...
+[^2]: Why is such a bizzare, unrelated feature included?
+As usual, historical reasons.
+    The original, core version of `srgn` was merely a Rust rewrite of [a previous, existing tool](https://github.com/alexpovel/betterletter), which was *only*
+    concerned with the *German* feature. `srgn` then grew from there.